shakfu/maxutils/README.md

-Will shrink the standalone and retain only the x86_64 architecture, then codesign it with the authority "Developer ID Application: Sam Smith" using the a generated default myapp-entitlements.plist setting:
+Will shrink the standalone and retain only the x86_64 architecture, then codesign it with the authority "Developer ID Application: Sam Smith" using the default automatically generated myapp-entitlements.plist:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>